What Is An Emotional Affair and is it really cheating?

-And if that’s not bad enough, the biggest warning signs of an impending affair are often ignored because it’s easy to
+- If all that is not bad enough, the biggest warning signs of an impending affair are often ignored, because it’s easy to

-eliminate concerns by assuming you’re “just friends” and nothing sexual has occurred, so you’re in a safe zone.
+eliminate concerns by assuming you’re “just friends” if nothing sexual has occurred.
+We can assume we’re in a safe zone.

 When actually, this often couldn’t be further from the truth.